Do Go On - 361 - The Hollywood Bandit

 Four.

-You can vote on topics.
+You can vote on top of the top of five.

-Yeah, because when you were saying to me earlier that you thought one of the other ones was
+they did a good job yeah because when you you were saying to me earlier that you thought one of the

-I'm so curious to know what the one you thought was the best one
+curious to know what the one you thought was the best one and what the one that ends up being the one we

-Anyway, another reward or whatnot that you can get if you support us,
+Anyway, another reward or whatnot that you can get, if you support us,

-And you also get to give us a suggestion or a recipe
+And you also get to give us a suggestion or a recipe or anything, really, a brag, whatever you like.

-You can use it in any way, which way.
+You can use it in any way, which way?

 It could be an insult.